 Our Ph.D. in Finance program educates and empowers students as they develop into leading industry scholars.
-We deliver comprehensive curriculum paired with a hands-on research approach that involves doctoral students in research projects with faculty members early in their degree program.
+We deliver a comprehensive curriculum paired with a hands-on research approach that involves doctoral students in research projects with faculty members early in their degree program.

 All students who enter the Ph.D. program in finance choose a program of study in consultation with the department’s doctoral program director.
 A typical student’s program covers a broad range of topics, including microeconomics, econometrics, corporate finance and investments (outlined below).
-In order to meet students’ career interests and background, curriculum specifications are possible.

 Student conducts individual research, culminating in a doctoral dissertation.
 The dissertation proposal and defense are oral presentations made before the student’s dissertation committee.

 Students are admitted to the doctoral program only for the fall semester and on a full-time basis.
 Find out more about admission criteria and the application process.Learn More

 Faculty-student collaboration is a significant part of the Broad experience.
 Doctoral students have the opportunity to work with some of the top researchers across multiple disciplines.
 Find out more about the research opportunities for finance doctoral students at MSU.Learn More

 The finance faculty at Michigan State University are outstanding in their field and have diverse research interests.
 Meet our faculty currently working with Ph.D. students in the finance doctoral program.Learn More

 See a roster of current doctoral students in the program as well as a listing of our graduates’ placements at research institutions across the globe over the last decade.Learn More